BenSnaith/university-notes/SWE/Unit 12 - Refactoring.md

 ###### 3. Convert procedural design to objects

 - Improve the design by removing _procedural_ components into classes.
+- To improve a design by breaking up long sequences of script and method calls into classes.

 ![[Pasted image 20241226133238.png]]